-The Financial Statement of Magisterial District Court 23-1-02 has been prepared on the cash-basis of accounting, which is a comprehensive basis of accounting other than accounting principles generally accepted in the United States of America (GAAP).
+The Financial Statement of Magisterial District Court 23-1-03 has been prepared on the cash-basis of accounting, which is a comprehensive basis of accounting other than accounting principles generally accepted in the United States of America (GAAP).
 The cash-basis of accounting differs from GAAP primarily because revenues are recognized when received rather than when earned and expenses are recorded when paid rather than incurred.
 The financial statement presents only cash and changes therein in the form of cash receipts and disbursements.

-Magisterial District Court 23-1-02 County of Berks, Pennsylvania Notes to Financial Statement - Continued December 31, 2021
+Magisterial District Court 23-1-03 County of Berks, Pennsylvania Notes to Financial Statement - Continued For the Year Ended December 31, 2021